ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc13_emergency_account_testing/README.md

 _This readme file was created by AWS Bedrock: anthropic.claude-v2_

-# GC13 - Emergency Account Alerts
+# GC13 - Emergency Account Testing

 ## Overview

-This is a Lambda function that checks for the existence of alerts that are in place to report any use of emergency accounts.
+This is a Lambda function that verifies that testing of emergency accounts took place and that periodic testing is included.
 It is designed to be used by AWS Config to evaluate compliance against a custom Config rule.

 The Lambda will:

 - Validate the rule parameters
 - Assume the Config service role to get credentials
-- Check if the S3 object specified in the parameters exists and has a list of rules
-- Get a list of EventBridge rules
+- Get a list of break-glass users
-  - Ensure that each rule provided by the input file exists in the list of EventBridge rules
+  - Ensure that each user exists in the management account
-  - Ensure that each rule provided by the input file is enabled in EventBridge
+  - Ensure that each user has logged in within 1 year's time
-  - Ensure that each rule provided by the input file is configured to send notifications via SNS
   - Send an evaluation result back to Config:
-    - COMPLIANT if the rule meets the above criteria
+    - COMPLIANT if the user meets the above criteria
-    - NON_COMPLIANT if the rule does not meet the above criteria
+    - NON_COMPLIANT if the user does not meet the above criteria
 - Send an evaluation result back to Config:
-  - COMPLIANT if all the rules meet the above criteria
+  - COMPLIANT if all the users meet the above criteria
-  - NON_COMPLIANT if one of the rules does not meet the above criteria
+  - NON_COMPLIANT if one of the users do not meet the above criteria

 ## Deployment